 Last week, we discussed some common beneficial predators that help control pests on garden and landscape plants.
-One such predator you might find, are lacewings.
+One such predator you might find, is a lacewing.
 In fact, you may have seen adult lacewings on or near porchlights in the evening, since these insects are attracted to lights.

-There are several species of green lacewings; some species have predaceous adults, while others feed.../h2>
+There are several species of green lacewings; some species have predaceous adults, while others feed only on.../h2>

 You're probably familiar with lady beetles (aka lady bugs), common beneficial insect predators that prey on aphids and other soft-bodied insects.
 However, lady beetles are not the only beneficial predators that can be found in your garden and landscape.